lobophf/happy/docs/CONTRIBUTING.md

 ### Developing happy
 Well, this application was developed only for training in a Bootcamp.
-So I have no plans to add new features and would like to keep it untouched.
-But you can fork it and make improvements by yourself.
-However, if you want to contribute by fixing bugs or types mistakes, create a side branch and open a pull request.
+So I have no plans to add new features and would like to keep it untouched, and you can fork it and make improvements by yourself.
+However, if you want to contribute by fixing bugs or types mistakes, just fork this repository, create a side branch and open a pull request.

 ## Styleguides
 ### Git Commit Messages